 Open your tModLoader folder by looking through your installed Steam library folder.
 You can find it by going through Steam > steamapps > common > tModLoader.

 If you are having trouble finding it, you can right-click the tModLoader directly in your Steam library.
 After right-clicking, go to manage and choose “browse local files”.
 This should open your tModLoader folder (it is worth noting that this is not your Terraria folder).

 After opening the tModLoader folder, drag all the files from the unzipped file (64-bit tModLoader you downloaded from the forums) and paste it inside.
 You need to choose “replace all files” and finish the copy.

 To check if it is working, you can open your tModLoader (not the Terraria game) to launch Terraria.
 It will open up a command prompt but you just need to wait for it to load everything.

 Once it opens Terraria and starts loading your mods, you will see on the lower-left corner that it is running in 64-bit.
 It should look something like the picture above.

-Once you are running the 64-bit version of Terraria, you should be able to use as much RAM as you need to run as many mods as you can (of course, they have to be compatible with each other).
+Once you are running the 64-bit version of Terraria, you should be able to give Terraria more memory to run as many mods as you can (of course, they have to be compatible with each other).

 They have thousands of mods created by the community and it breathes new life into the game if you have already finished the standard version.